ankur26/realworld-sanic/README.md

 # Getting started

 1. Clone the repo
-2. Create a virtual environemnt using venv, virtualenv inside the repo directory
+2. Create a virtual environment using venv, virtualenv inside the repo directory
 > python -m venv .venv

 3. Activate the virtual enviroment in